Alkaline Water Benefits for Dogs

 Here’s the most important ingredient in the equation: a quality water ionizer adds nothing to your water.
 It uses what’s already in your water to make alkaline ionized water that mimics natural alkaline spring water.

 Even on the Mercola site (that was the lone negative report about alkaline water benefits for dogs I came across), the article recommends giving dogs water with molecular hydrogen.

-Life Ionizers, Tyent, AlkaViva, and Enagic ionizers all add molecular hydrogen to the alkaline ionized water produced by their machines.
+Life Ionizers, Tyent, AlkaViva, and Enagic ionizers all boost the level of molecular hydrogen in the ionized water their machines produce.

 I’m having trouble believing that ionized water from a trustworthy ionizer can harm a dog’s health.

-I am, however, unsure about the benefits of alkaline ionized water produced by alkaline water filter pitchers.
+I am, however, unsure about the benefits of filtered water from alkaline water pitchers.
 Here’s why:

-Alkaline water filter pitchers rely on the addition of minerals to your tap water to make alkaline ionized water.
-If you have hard water, there’s a good chance your alkaline water has a high TDS (total dissolved solids) reading and too many minerals for both humans and pets.
-The thought of water with too many minerals giving my dog urinary stones is much more believable than the thought of water from a quality water ionizer doing the same.
+Alkaline water pitchers rely on the addition of minerals to your tap water to make high pH water.
+If you have hard water, there’s a good chance your filtered water has a high TDS (total dissolved solids).
+The thought of water with high mineral content giving my dog urinary stones is more believable than the thought of water from a reliable ionizer doing the same.